-We’ve been lurking in forums, scouring comment sections, and generally digging around to uncover the most commonly reported Galaxy S7 problems.
-There’s no need to struggle in isolation when we have a host of suggested fixes that will help you to get your S7 back on track.
+Samsung’s latest flagship, the Galaxy S7, is every bit as beautiful as its predecessor, and it improves on the S6 in many ways.
+The Galaxy S7 is fast, powerful, and waterproof, but it’s not fault-free.
+We’ve been lurking in forums, scouring comment sections, and digging around to uncover some of the most common Galaxy S7 problems.
+There’s no need for you to struggle in isolation when we have a host of potential fixes that will help you to get your S7 back on track.

 Problem: Audio distorted or crackling

 Quite a few people have run into an issue with the Galaxy S7 emitting distorted audio or crackling sounds.
-Usually this relates to the speaker, but sometimes it might be noticeable with earphones or headphones, too.
+Usually, this relates to the speaker, but sometimes it might be noticeable with earphones or headphones, too.
 There are a few different things you can try.

 - If your problem is with the speaker and you’ve just taken your S7 for a dunk, then that’s probably the cause of your audio distortions right there.
 There will likely be some water stuck in the speaker grille.
 Let it dry out and the distortion should be gone.